-palliative care patients benefit from unique music therapy project, study findsMay 10th, 2011 in Health /
+palliative care patients benefit from unique music therapy project, study findsMay 10, 2011 in Medicine & Health / Health

 As people face a terminal illness and are confined to a hospital bed or hospice room, music can provide a great source of solace.
 North American healthcare professionals have increasingly recognized the benefits of music therapy in palliative care, since end-of-life treatment is designed to meet the psychosocial, physical and spiritual needs of patients.

 Sandi Curtis, a music therapy professor in the Concordia University Department of Creative Arts Therapies, has published a new study on the topic in the journal Music and Medicine.
 Her findings are based on a unique collaboration she orchestrated between university music therapy students, musicians from a professional symphony orchestra and a hospital palliative care ward.

 "This project combined the talents and interests of violinists, violists and cellists with those of advanced student music therapists," she explains, noting her project has since been reprised in two Australian pediatric wards.
 "Our study showed how music therapy was effective in enhancing pain relief, comfort, relaxation, mood, confidence, resilience, life quality and well-being in patients."